HaschekSolutions/opentrashmail/README.md

 - 100% file based, no database needed
 - Can be used as Email Honeypot

+## [INFO] March '23
+Since Docker Hub won't allow team Organizations anymore, we moved our images to GitHub Container Registry.
+So if you want to use the latest version, please use the new image ghcr.io/hascheksolutions/opentrashmail instead of hascheksolutions/opentrashmail

 # Configuration
 Just edit the `config.ini` You can use the following settings